SmarterApp/TDS_TeacherHandScoringSystem/README.md

 ### 6/30/2015
 1. Enhanced exception handling, including client-side JavaScript error handling, enhanced error messages, having trace/activity logs and error logs stored into different database tables.
 2. Removed duplicated license header information.
 Somehow, the C# code files in BB contain duplicated license header.
 3. Moved server side session variables to cookies.
 In order to deploy THSS to a web farm, previously, the sticky session was required to be on so that different web servers could share session variables.
-After this change, the sticky session doesn’t need to be on so to better the web server performance.
+After this change, the sticky session doesnï¿½t need to be on so to better the web server performance.
 4. Code-refactored with UserAttribute class attributes.
 5. Loaded User Permissions definition through singleton, so that a web request to permission server is only fired once.
 6. Increased sql command time-out for persisting test responses from a large test xml file to database.